bicciatolab/Circr/README.md

 	python3 /path/to/Circr.py -i circular_mixed.bed -s mouse -v mm9 -o example_circr.csv
 ```

 `-s` and `-v` parameters instruct `Circr` to use the mm9 genome version for mouse and to save the data in the `example_circ.csv` file.
-By default, the analysis will run with 8 threds but this number can be changed through the `--threads` option.
+By default, the analysis will run with 8 threads but this number can be changed through the `--threads` option.

 The first steps of the analysis will evaluate whether each circRNA overlaps a gene annotated on the same strand.
 In this case, the circRNA will be "split" into its exon/intron coordinates and only the exon will be kept to retrieve the circRNA FASTA sequence.
 Intergenic circRNAs and antisense to genes will be treated as a single exon (i.e. no splitting into features).
-Since circRNAs can undergoe alternative splicing, it is possible that not all exons might be included or the exact features included are not known.
+Since circRNAs can undergo alternative splicing, it is possible that not all exons are included or the exact features included are not known.
 In this case, it is possible to run Circr with the `-c` or `--coord` option with the same file as shown before or supply an `INPUT` that includes the coordinates of all the expressed features (see an example below)

 ```
 chr1	137428925	137429291	CiCo_mm9_circ_000076	366	-